YashSaini99/BankManagementSystem/README.md

 ## Acknowledgments

-- This project was created as part of Internshipt at Topperworold for learning C++ and basic software engineering principles.
+- This project was created as part of Internship at Topperworold for learning C++ and basic software engineering principles.